Wayne's World 2: Production

 Penelope Spheeris, who directed the first film, believes that Myers encouraged the studio not to have her back for the sequel due to personality conflicts with Myers during the making of the first film.
-She went on to direct another TV to big screen adaptation, The Beverly Hillbillies, instead and was replaced by Stephen Surjik for the sequel.
+She went on to direct another TV-to-big-screen film adaptation, The Beverly Hillbillies instead.
+She was replaced by Stephen Surjik for the sequel.

 Myers' original script for Wayne's World 2 had Wayne and Garth forming their own country and seceding from the US after finding an ancient scroll, in a story taken from the 1949 British comedy Passport to Pimlico.
 This version was well into pre-production before it came to light that the studio had no idea the script was based on a previous film and thus had not obtained the rights to Passport to Pimlico.
 Production was immediately halted—director Surjik said: "I could hear the chainsaws literally chopping the sets down."
 Studio executive Sherry Lansing was reportedly furious with Myers and threatened to ruin his life and career if he did not immediately produce a new script.

 The character of Del Preston, played by Ralph Brown, is an extension of his Danny character from the cult film Withnail and I. The character was a late addition to the script, and came about after Dana Carvey saw a repertory screening of Withnail and I in Los Angeles.
 Due to the age discrepancy between the two characters, they landed on Del being a "spiritual reprisal" of Danny, rather than a direct representation of the same character.

 Kim Basinger did three days' worth of work on Wayne's World 2.
 When discussing being approached to do the project, Basinger said "I never saw Wayne's World so I didn't know what it was about.
 But Dana Carvey just clean-called me and he was very sweet and sincere.
 He said, "We're really going to have fun, please do this with me."
 At first I said no, but he kept calling.
 It was just a blast.
 Dana's wonderful.
 It was a little gift to be given in the middle of the year."